List of NFL rivalries: San Francisco 49ers vs. Seattle Seahawks

 The Seattle Seahawks and San Francisco 49ers became divisional rivals in 2002, when Seattle moved to the NFC West.
 However, it was not until 2011 that the match-up became a true rivalry.
 The 49ers won the division in 2002 but did not have another winning season until 2011.
 Meanwhile, the Seahawks made the playoffs five straight times from 2003–2007 and appeared in Super Bowl XL.

 In 2010, the Seahawks hired former USC head coach Pete Carroll, who took the Seahawks to the playoffs in his first year, and the rivalry started growing in 2011 when the 49ers hired former Stanford head coach Jim Harbaugh, who also took his team to the playoffs in his first year.
 Carroll and Harbaugh had been intense rivals as college head coaches, and the rivalry followed them into the NFL.

 The rivalry took off in 2012 when the two teams posted winning records and made the NFC playoffs during the same year for the first time.
 The teams split their games, with the Seahawks defeating the 49ers 42–13 on national television in a week 16 game that kept the division race alive until the final week.
 San Francisco ultimately won the division by a half-game and advanced to Super Bowl XLVII (losing 34–31 to the Baltimore Ravens), while the Seahawks lost in the NFC divisional round.

 In 2013, the teams again split their games, and the Seahawks won the division by a game and went on to win Super Bowl XLVIII, defeating the 49ers in the NFC Championship game.
 All three 49ers-Seahawks games were highly anticipated that season, and most sports analysts called it the best rivalry in the NFL.
 Ever since then the San Francisco 49ers and the Seattle Seahawks fans are always eagerly awaiting this divisional round matchup.

 After several years of mediocre or poor teams, the 49ers regained relevance in the 2019 season.
 They were the last undefeated team in the league at 8–0.
 On Monday Night Football, they played a pitched battle where San Francisco missed what would have been a game-winning field goal in overtime.
 They proceeded to lose their first game of the season when Seattle kicked a field goal on the last play of the game.
 The rematch between the division foes was the final game of the NFL season, with the division championship (and playoff seeding) on the line.
 The 49ers won this time, earning the top seed in the NFC.

-Seattle leads the series 31–24 as of the 2025 season.
-The teams have split their two playoff meetings.
+Seattle leads the series 33–24.
+The teams have met three times in the playoffs, with the home team winning all three games and Seattle holding a 2–1 edge.